-In consultation with NHMRC, RWQAC may source expertise from outside RWQAC to conduct its activities, if required.
+In consultation with NHMRC, the Committee may source expertise from outside the Committee to conduct its activities, if required.

-RWQAC will report to Council of NHMRC.
-Appointments to RWQAC commence on 27 September 2018 and conclude on 31 August 2021.
+The Committee will report to Council of NHMRC.
+Initial appointments to the Committee commenced on 27 September 2018 and will conclude on 31 December 2024.

 NHMRC asked each Committee Member to document their interests as part of the process of the establishment of any NHMRC committee.
 This process was guided by NHMRC's Policy on the Disclosure of Interests Requirements for Prospective and Appointed NHMRC Committee Members.
 This policy in turn reflects the disclosure of interest requirements in section 42A of the NHMRC Act and subsection 29(2) of the Public Governance, Performance and Accountability Act 2013 (PGPA Act).